Updated: Jan 19

-In this article, I will provide a basic checklist you can use to increase the efficiency of your project testing process.
+In this article, I will provide an essential checklist you can use to increase the efficiency of your project testing process.

-Note: This checklist is written for the traditional development process and not for Agile frameworks.
+Note: This checklist is written for the traditional development process, not Agile frameworks.

 Preparation and Research